Chrisgreyy/fantasy_football/README.md

 - **PlayerStats**: Individual player performance data

 ### Relationships
-- Users can have multiple teams
+- Users can have one team in each leauge
 - Teams belong to users and contain players
-- Players can be in multiple teams
+- Each player can be in one team in a leauge
 - Leagues contain multiple users
 - Gameweeks contain multiple fixtures
 - Fixtures contain player statistics